U-hamza/AWS/assignment.2/README.md

-I will briefly explain the major steps as using the AWS console should be self explaantory after assignment 1.

 # Public and Private Subnets
 Two subnets for private and public were set up in two different availability zones.
 This was one of the main goals for the project.
 The two private sunbets were created for the two EC2 instances and the two public ones for the ALB.